 Let’s think back to when your child was an infant.
 They ate often, tripled their body weight, and were less finicky.
 However, as your baby grows into a toddler, their appetite tends to slow down while their independence increases.

 While this phase is occurring, you must try to refrain from forcing, punishing, or bribing your child to eat.
-Studies have shown these methods are less effective.
+Studies have shown that these methods are less effective.

-I instruct the parents I work with to have a physical as well as cerebral activity prior to eating.
+I instruct the parents I work with to have physical activity as well as cerebral activity prior to eating.
 Puzzles, obstacle courses, and building toys are all great to help your child develop an appetite.
 Arts & Crafts with food concepts have shown an increase in willingness to try that new food.